summericyblog/summericyblog.github.io/source/_posts/Five-hundred-miles.md

 So If you miss this train I'm on, you will know that I am gone
-You can hear the whistle blow a hundred miles,
+You can hear the whistle blow a hundred miles.

 A hundred miles, a hundred miles, a hundred miles, a hundred miles,
 You can hear the whistle blow a hundred miles.